mserier/mserier.github.io/_posts/2018-8-27-Game-State-Integration.md

 Spoiler: You are probably going to create a udp server, yourself and not via a high level networking library!
 Why?
 Because what you want is to present your game data without the need for in-order or reliability.
 And this is exactly what a simple connectionless udp protocol gives you.
 The server presents the information on a (local ip)+port and any peripheral can just listen on here and use whatever information it’s given.
 Now of course (and always in the programming world) you may actually in-order or reliability or even need a two way communication.
 In this case you should use a suitable network protocol.

+****
+An extreme example could be the stage effects of an esports game.
+The player doesn't have enough time to diffuse the bomb and when it explodes ingame, a explosion effect is played in the arena screen and the bracelets start flashing.
+****

 <div id="player"></div>
 <script type="text/javascript" src="https://www.youtube.com/iframe_api"></script>
 <script type="text/javascript">